Achatinella apexfulva

 Achatinella apexfulva is an extinct species of colorful, tropical, arboreal pulmonate land snail in the family Achatinellidae, once present on Oahu, Hawaii.
 A. apexfulva is the type species of the genus Achatinella.
 The specific name, apexfulva, meaning "yellow-tipped", refers to the yellow tip of the snail's shell.
 Inspired from the taxon, the species has been given common names such as yellow-tipped O'ahu tree snail or Hawaiian yellow-tipped tree snail.
-It is officially listed as 'critically endangered' by the IUCN, however the status has not been updated in 29 years.
+The last known member of the species, George, died in captivity in 2019.

 Taxonomy

 The family Achatinellidae, to which Achatinella apexfulva belongs, represents a diverse adaptive radiation.
 All species of tree-snail in Hawaii are believed to have come from a single ancestral snail.
 How that ancestral snail made the 3800 km trip across the ocean is unknown.
 A longstanding theory is that a bird carried a notably smaller ancestor across the ocean and dropped it on the islands, as bird mediated dispersal has been documented in other snail species.
 Alternative theories include that it floated across the ocean on a mat of debris, or that it island-hopped across the Pacific in a combination of the theories.
 Within the Achatinellidae, A. apexfulva belongs to the Oahu clade, which evolved on Oahu island and includes most other members of the genus Achatinella.